WELCOME TO MIDDLE SCHOOL!

 Our classroom enjoys multiple opportunities to incorporate technology and real-world applications through STEAM (Science, Technology, Engineering, Art, and Math) projects.
 Our Robotics team enjoys working with computer coding and remote controlled robots.
 They have even competed at the national level in California!

-We have enjoyed some interesting, hands-on field trips over the last four years like Shakespeare plays, Nissan North America Manufacturing plant and Corvette plants.
+We have enjoyed some interesting, hands-on field trips over the last four years like Shakespeare plays, Nissan North America Manufacturing plant, the Corvette plant, the Nashville Oceanic and Atmospheric Administration and News Channel five Weather Station to experience how they produce their telecasts.
 My students have volunteered by teaching art classes at Room in the Inn in Nashville, prepared and distributed food at Nashville Rescue Mission and volunteered in the stock room at Portland Cares.
 A crowd favorite was the "Compassion Experience"; A traveling walk-through experience of a third-world nation.
 We also viewed the original Columbus documents at the Frist Museum and visited numerous historical sites.
 We visited Nestle Water, the water treatment plant in Gallatin and much more!
-Our field trip locations are ever-changing based on what we are learning and what experiences become available and I am always on the look-out for memorable field trips!
+Our field trip locations are ever changing based on what we are learning and what experiences become available and I am always on the lookout for memorable field trips!
 The last field trip of the year is the 8th grade trip to Gatlinburg!
 We always have a HUGE time exploring this beautiful region of our country.